In this article we talk about the different causes of hearing loss, their different characteristics and what you can do about them.

 Protecting your hearing

 The best way to protect your hearing is to avoid exposure to very loud noise completely and to limit the amount of time you are exposed to loud noise.
-Hearing loss can be disabling and can lead to feelings of isolation and depression.

 Discussing your hearing loss with your doctor